data-to-insight/ssd-data-model/README.md

 A Dimension object has a value and description, where the value is what would normally be expected to be transferred in an interchange format.
 The description is optional, and is not provided where the value is descriptive enough.

-The YAML files can either hold a list of string values, e.g.
+The YAML category files can either hold a list of string values, e.g.

 ```yaml
 - Value 1